-At Students Teaching Film, Ferin Kidd mentors at-risk youth in photo and film with the understanding that not only are these constructive activities for them to express themselves, but a path to potential career opportunities in their future.
+Through Shoot Cameras Not Guns, Ferin Kidd mentors disadvantaged youth in photo and film with the understanding that not only are these constructive activities for them to express themselves, but a path to potential career opportunities in their future.
+Further, Ferin understands that by arming youth with cameras and the digital arts he can help combat and reduce gun and gang violence.

-Ferin Kidd, Executive Director THE BLACK OC is a filmmaker and activist.
-He is the CEO of 365 The Movement (an innovative and socially conscious hip-hop label) and the Chief Representative of The Black OC (a creative movement utilizing the power of hip-hop to build community and establish greater equality among all demographics, while promoting a higher standard for urban culture).
-In addition, Ferin mentors at-risk youth in photo and film with the understanding that not only are these constructive activities for them to express themselves, but a path to potential career opportunities in their future.
+Ferin Kidd, CEO of THE BLACK OC is a filmmaker and activist.
+He is also the creator of 365 The Movement (an innovative and socially conscious hip-hop label) and founder of The Black OC (a creative movement utilizing the power of hip-hop to build community and establish greater equality among all demographics, while promoting a higher standard for urban culture).
+In addition, Ferin mentors disadvantaged youth in photo and film with the understanding that not only are these constructive activities for them to express themselves, but a path to potential career opportunities in their future.
 Ferin has completed a documentary of his firsthand experience in Minneapolis during the protests that took place immediately following the murder of George Floyd.
 Ferin is also in the process of authoring a book titled after his documentary #Bang4Change.

 (Photo by Paul Bersebach, Orange County Register/SCNG)